 The position gives students at Oxford the opportunity to work directly with some of the world’s most inspiring and creative forces in contemporary theatre.

-About the incoming chair, Adjoa Andoh
+About the current visiting professor, Adjoa Andoh

 Adjoa Andoh is an actor, producer and director who has worked on stage, and in film and television.
 She is most recently known for playing Lady Danbury in the Netflix hit series Bridgerton, for which she was nominated for the NAACP Outstanding Supporting Actress in a TV Drama award.